 What Happens When You Have a Car Accident in an Uber?

 But, who is responsible after an Uber accident?
 The answer to that question depends on many different issues.
+Liability during an auto accident can be affected by several different things, and insurance companies are very particular regarding these car accident insurance claims.

 Uber Vehicles—Unlike Taxis—Are Not Considered Commercial Vehicles